talk-san/franz/README.md

 ## Overview

-The Franz project provides functionality to process CustomRequests received from an endpoint.
+The Franz project provides functionality to process CustomerRequests received from an endpoint.
 Here's a breakdown of what it does:

-1. **Receive CustomRequest**: The application listens for HTTP POST requests on the endpoint [http://localhost:8080/api/v1/kafka/publish](http://localhost:8080/api/v1/kafka/publish) containing `firstName` and `lastName` parameters.
+1. **Receive CustomerRequest**: The application listens for HTTP POST requests on the endpoint [http://localhost:8080/api/v1/kafka/publish](http://localhost:8080/api/v1/kafka/publish) containing `firstName` and `lastName` parameters.

 2. **Create Customer Object**: Upon receiving a request, the application creates a `Customer` object using the provided `firstName` and `lastName`.